cypress-io/cypress-documentation/source/guides/references/error-messages.md

 ## {% fa fa-exclamation-triangle red %} We could not determine a unique CI build ID

-You passed the {% url "`--group`" command-line#cypress-run-group-lt-name-gt %} or `--parallel` flag but we could not automatically determine or generate a `ciBuildId`.
+You passed the {% url "`--group`" command-line#cypress-run-group-lt-name-gt %} or {% "`--parallel`" cypress-run-parallel %} flag but we could not automatically determine or generate a `ciBuildId`.

 In order to use either of these parameters a `ciBuildId` must be determined.